Web Analytics

 In the example, (1, 3, 224, 224) are batch size, input channel, input height and input width. model is the model object you want to export. output.onnx is the output file.

-Run pytorch_exported_onnx_preprocess with onnx file
+Run pytorch_exported_onnx_preprocess with command line

 Suppose the input file is called /docker_mount/resnet34.onnx and you want to save the optimized onnx as /docker_mount/resnet34.opt.onnx.
 Here is the example command: